heerjoshi/SpaceX-Falcon-9-First-Stage-Landing-Prediction-/README.md

 ## Conclusion
 The project successfully demonstrates how machine learning models can be used to predict the outcome of SpaceX's first-stage landings.
 Through data wrangling, EDA, and predictive modeling, we were able to achieve a high level of accuracy in the predictions.
----

-Feel free to replace `X%` with the actual accuracy from your model results, and adjust the content based on the exact results from your project.
-Let me know if you'd like to make further modifications!